 • Mandatory annual recertification of every law enforcement agent in the nation, to include psychological re-screening and several hours of education about the Constitution, particularly the Bill of Rights.
 Officers having multiple use-of-force complaints and/or a shooting on their records would be subject to dismissal in the name of public safety.
 Loose cannons wearing badges must be purged.

 • Launching a federally funded crash program to develop, test and field nonlethal means of subduing “suspects”.
 The program should focus on electromagnetic and/or electrostatic technologies that accurately deliver a nonlethal, disabling effect at some distance.
 These are feasible in the near-term.
 I saw a prototype of such a system in a Huntsville, AL, research lab 15 years ago.
-If such a nonlethal weapon had been in Officer Mosher’s hands on 10 July 2010, instead of a .45-caliber Glock 21 semiautomatic, my son would be alive today.
+If such a nonlethal weapon had been in an officer’s hands on 10 July 2010, instead of a .45-caliber Glock 21 semiautomatic, my son would be alive today.
 Maybe George Floyd would be, too.

 • Repealing “Qualified Immunity” statutes that protect cops from prosecution.
 Although QI sounds reasonable, these well-intentioned laws have been perverted to the detriment of countless citizens routinely denied justice, when a cop kills.
 QI is literally a get-out-of-jail-free card foisted on American citizens by unprincipled police unions and naïve politicians who failed to foresee its obscene unintended consequences.